feathersjs-ecosystem/feathers-vuex/docs/composition-api.md

 - `servicePath` is the FeathersJS service path that is used by the current model.
 This is mostly only useful for debugging.
 - `isFindPending` is a boolean that indicates if there is an active query.
 It is set to `true` just before each outgoing request.
 It is set to `false` after the response returns.
 Bind to it in the UI to show an activity indicator to the user.
 - `haveBeenRequestedOnce` is a boolean that is set to `true` immediately before the first query is sent out.
 It remains true throughout the life of the component.
 This comes in handy for first-load scenarios in the UI.
-- `haveLoadedOnce` is a boolean that is set to true after the first API response.
+- `haveLoaded` is a boolean that is set to true after the first API response.
 It remains `true` for the life of the component.
 This also comes in handy for first-load scenarios in the UI.
 - `isLocal` is a boolean that is set to true if this data is local only.
 - `qid` is currently the primary `qid` provided in params.
 It might become more useful in the future.
 - `debounceTime` is the current number of milliseconds used as the debounce interval.